MicroEJ/docs/ApplicationDeveloperGuide/managedc/compilation.rst

 Download the `WASI SDK version 20 or higher <https://github.com/WebAssembly/wasi-sdk/releases>`__ and extract it at a location of your choice on your machine, named ``[path_to_wasi_sdk]`` in the rest of the documentation.

-Compile a simple C file
+Compile a Simple C File
 -----------------------

 Let's assume we have a file named ``my_app.c`` in the folder ``src/main/c``.